 The specialist thinking style can quickly draw the right conclusion through his independent and analytical view of things.
 For example, scientists and advisors often have this thinking style.
-It is about the specialist to know exactly what is going on, or where the shoe pinches.
+It is about the specialist knowing exactly what is going on, or where the shoe pinches.
 Especially in the phase where the choices from the past no longer work, the specialist thinking style proves worth.
 Not hindered by personal preferences, the specialist identifies the real problem.

 Recognize the specialist thinking style

 The specialist is well aware of all developments in his field.
 He knows all the “ins” and “outs” of his profession.
 Also, he is analytical and can take in lots of information.
 In doing so, he forms an image of events from his experience and professional knowledge, which leads to independent and rational judgment.
 He always knows how to serve the best alternatives.
 He is often critical and must first be convinced that something works before he trusts it.